Welcome to our School Council page.

 - Debating skills

 Our School Council aims to prepare our pupils for citizenship by teaching them about roles, rights and responsibilities within the school system and the wider community.

 The Election Process:

 School Councillors are elected each year.
-If children wish to be considered for the School Council, there must write a letter of application; stating why they would like to be a councillor, what skills they believe they have and what improvements they would make.
+If children wish to be considered for the School Council, they must write a speech; stating why they would like to be a councillor, what skills they believe they have and what improvements they would make.
 Speeches are given in a class hustings where candidates put forward their reasons for wanting to be a school councillor.

 Two candidates (one male and one female) will be elected from each class in Key stage 1 and Key stage 2.

 On election day the school hall is turned into a polling station where pupils vote with personalised ballot papers for their classes.
 Pupils enjoy casting their votes in the same way as their parents would during a general election!

 - Two representatives from each Key Stage 1 class (Year 1 and Year 2)